jcb91/IPython-notebook-extensions-wiki/Home_Jupyter.md

 | [htmltools/js_highlight.py](js_highlight.py) | A python tool to customize the css classes of nbconvert's html code blocks to fit your favourite JS syntax highlighter | untested |

 # General installation instruction
 Installing and activating notebook extensions works differently in Jupyter compared to Python.
+Please be aware that Jupyter is still in development stage and some commands would change in future.

 * There is a graphical interface for activating/deactivating notebook extensions now.
 You might want to use it:
 [config-extension](config-extension)

 ##1.
 Installing an extension

-`jupyter nbextension install <name of extension>`
+`jupyter-nbextension install <name of extension>`

 Example:
-`jupyter nbextension install usability/codefolding/main`
+`jupyter-nbextension install usability/codefolding/main`

 ##2.
 Activating an extension

-`jupyter nbextension enable <name of extension>`
+`jupyter-nbextension enable <name of extension>`

 ##3.
 Deactivating extensions

-`jupyter nbextension enable <name of extension>`
+`jupyter-nbextension disenable <name of extension>`

 ## Troubleshooting
 If the extension does not work, here is how you can check what is wrong: